mconlon17/organization-ontology/docs/source/organizations.rst

     Representation of organizations.
 The organization of interest is at the center of the figure.
 See notes below.

-At the center of the figure not that an organization has a name (rdfs:label), and may have a postal address (iao:postal_address) and/or an email address (iao:email address).
-An organization may have one or more acronyms or abbreviated names (iao:abbreviation).
+At the center of the figure note that an organization has a name (rdfs:label).

 An organization has a type.
-In the figure, the type of the organization is org:Nonprofit.
+In the figure, the type of the organization is org:non-profit.
 See below for a further discussion of types.

 Now proceeding clockwise from type: